CodeYourFuture/syllabus-archive/node/week-2/lesson.md

 ## (1) Get Exercise

-This is an in-class exercise which can be used to show how we might retrieve an element by ID using a GET request.
+This is an Teacher led exercise which can be used to show how we might retrieve an element by ID using a GET request.

 ### Objective